Thinking About Problems Differently

 Each Fractal contains the entire application A user, or another application, interacts with a Fractal via web services.
 The Fractal contains all of the data and code (including all user interface widgets) for the application that the user wishes to run.
 Each Fractal is a smaller scale version of the overall application.

 Billing example if the user is running a billing application, an individual Fractal might be responsible for on the order of about 25,000 customers and all of their associated information.
 If the user asks the Fractal to "show a list of all customers" the Fractal will respond with a list of 25,000 customers.
-If the Fractal is running in a Fractal Web™ environment where it can communicate with all of the other Fractals in the environment -- then before the Fractal sends a response back to the user, it broadcasts a message to the other Fractals asking them if they also manage any customers.
+If the Fractal is running in a Fractal Computing™ ecosystem where it can communicate with all of the other Fractals -- then before the Fractal sends a response back to the user, it broadcasts a message to the other Fractals asking them if they also manage any customers.
 The Fractal takes all of their responses and folds them into its internal response before sending the final response back to the user.
-The mechanisms for dissiminating requests out to other Fractals and integrating their results into a final result is part of the Fractal Web™ framework.
+The mechanisms for dissiminating requests out to other Fractals and integrating their results into a core part of Fractal Computing™.

 All Fractals are the same A user can attach to any Fractal in the network to initiate a request.
 Each Fractal is capable of communicating with all of the other Fractals and assembing a complete result for the user.
-A Fractal Web architecture enables massive parallel processing, fault-tolerance, and high availability of the overall application since failover and backup logic is also embedded in each Fractal as part of the Fractal Web framework.
+A Fractal Computing architecture enables massive parallel processing, fault-tolerance, and high availability of the overall application since failover and backup logic is also embedded in each Fractal as part of the Fractal Computing ecosystem.

 Distributed MicroApps